openebs/zfs-localpv/README.md

 $ kubectl apply -f https://openebs.github.io/charts/zfs-operator.yaml
 ```

+We can also install it via kustomize using `kubectl apply -k deploy/yamls`, check the [kustomize yaml](deploy/yamls/kustomize.yaml)

 Verify that the ZFS driver Components are installed and running using below command :

 ```